 Sometimes, Even Introverts Get Lonely

-What happens, though, when one of us realizes that we desire a companion?
+What happens, though, when we desire companionship?
 Not a whole crowd of chattering voices, mind you, because that’s sure to send us into a meltdown, but just a companion.
+One.
+(Maybe two, if we’re feeling particularly energetic.)

 The world seems to sneer at us.
 You?
 How could you ever desire a companion?
 You hate people, remember?
 You’ve spent your whole life building a quiet, people-less haven for yourself, and now you want to ruin it?